link-society/kubirds-website/content/docs/concepts/architecture/_index.md

 +++
 title = "Architecture"
-description = "Kubevisor Architecture Specification" weight = 1
+description = "Kubirds Architecture Specification" weight = 1
 layout = "chapter"
 +++

 ## Introduction

-This document provides an overview of Kubevisor's components and dependencies and how they interact with each other.
+This document provides an overview of Kubirds's components and dependencies and how they interact with each other.

-Because **Kubevisor** relies on [TektonCD](https://tekton.dev) and [Kubernetes](https://kubernetes.io), it is recommended to also read their documentation, but not mandatory.
+Because **Kubirds** relies on [TektonCD](https://tekton.dev) and [Kubernetes](https://kubernetes.io), it is recommended to also read their documentation, but not mandatory.

 ## How to read?